sasounkr/ExtraCredit_Challenge/README.md

 (2) shared_ptr<Node> insert_num(shared_ptr<Node> root, char num)
   Assuming 'num' is a number character, you will allocate a new node, and you will figure out how you should insert the new node into the tree(**Hint**: draw out a tree, and see what happens when you add a new number node).
 This function must return the root of the tree(so if you decide to impelement recursively you'd most probably need a helper function).

+# Assumptions:
+- assume that 'expression' will have NO spaces
+- assume that 'expression' will have NO parenthesis(unless you want an extra challenge ;))
+- assume that 'expression' will have the proper amount of operands and operators(so an infix expression like "1+2x" is illegal)
+- assume that 'expression' will have no unary minus/unary plus (so an infix expression like "1x-2" is illegal)
+- assume that all operators are left associative
+- assume that all operators can consist of only +, -, x, /, and ^.

  **2nd Part(easier part): postfix evaluation algorithm**
   Once you have the proper tree setup, you now need to implement the postfix evaluation algorithm.